musikele/blog-eleventy/chi-sono-michele-nasti.md

 Here's a small list of things I do, or like:

 - I am a **full stack programmer** even though my main specialization is in _frontend_.
 - As a consequence, my language of choice is **Javascript** (and _Typescript_) and **NodeJS**.
--   In the past I've also worked with **Java, Python, Php** and with frameworks like **Laravel**, **Spring**, **Django**.
+- In the past (and in the present) I've also worked with **Java, Python, PHP**, and frameworks like **Laravel**, **Spring**, and **Django**.
--   After graduating in 2013 _cum laude_ in Computer Science here in Salerno University (Italy), I have worked for several companies as software engineer/consultant for the italian, swiss and US market.
+- After graduating in 2013 _cum laude_ in Computer Science at Salerno University (Italy), I have worked for several companies as a software engineer/consultant for the Italian, Swiss and US market.
 - Some years ago I cofounded [DevDay](https://devday.it/), an association of Campania's developers that try to meet every month or two.
--   I am a remote worker since 2016, way before COVID :)
+- I have been a remote worker since 2016, way before COVID ;)
--   I believe that Software is more about managing people than managing machines; for this reason, I am interested in **coordination and organizaton of teams**.
+- I believe that Software is more about managing people than managing machines; for this reason, I am interested in **team coordination and organization**.
--   My english is well reflected in the artlicles of this blog, even though my pronunciation is heavily affected by my italianism.
+My English is well reflected in the articles of this blog, even though my pronunciation is heavily affected by my Italianism.
--   I am Italian and **I live in one of the most beautiful areas of Italy**, altough it's usually out of mainstream tours: things like Naples, Vesuvius, Amalfi, Sorrento, Pompei, Caserta, are all very close to me.
+- I am Italian and **I live in one of the most beautiful areas of Italy**, although it's usually out of mainstream tours: things like Naples, Vesuvius, Amalfi, Sorrento, Pompei, and Caserta are all very close to me.
--   In my free time I play tennis and go hiking.
-I try to visit the beautiful italian Alps every year.
+- In my free time, I practice climbing and go hiking.
+I try to visit the beautiful Italian Alps every year.
 I also used to play the guitar and bass in bands.

-If you want to stay in touch here's my [LinkedIn](https://www.linkedin.com/in/michelenasti/) and [Twitter](https://twitter.com/micnasti).
+If you want to stay in touch here's my [LinkedIn](https://www.linkedin.com/in/michelenasti/).